If you are anything like us here at Brainscape, you probably spend hours on your phone every day, emailing, texting, and using a ton of apps.

 Still, this app can be useful for the busy professional that just wants to learn French for ten minutes a day.
 Beginners might benefit from it the most.
 The ability to interact with native speakers also makes it better for people who are a bit more advanced or who are reaching the limit of what Duolingo has to offer.

 Reading in a language you are trying to learn is a must.
 That’s why the free French Classics2Go Collection app is so great.
 It has a large selection of fairy tales and other simple, classic children’s stories that you can read at an early stage in your French learning.

 Not only are these stories familiar, which makes it easy to absorb new vocabulary and grammar concepts, but Classics2Go even cross-links with its English app so you can read the versions side by side for a refresher.
 Plus, once you are getting more fluent, you can easily explore the library for some more complex books like Les Trois Mousquetaires or Madame Bovary.

 This app is perfect for those that need reading material.
 It's probably not a substitute for apps that actually teach French.
 But it's a good addition to your French learning app set.

 5. French Translator Dictionary +

 The app also includes a verb conjugator with over 400,000 verb forms, as well as quizzes and flashcards to help you build your vocabulary.
-French Translator Dictionary + is ideal for students who want to ace their classes.
-Perfect for a trip to Paris too!
-Download it for free on iPhone or Android.
+French Translator Dictionary + is ideal for anyone: students who want to ace their classes, expats who are preparing for a date, or anyone trying to follow a French recipe in their kitchen.
+It's perfect for a quick trip to Paris, too!
+It won't teach you French, but it's a great reference!